AnuinChicago/Midwest-Covid-19/README.md

   2. Is poverty also a factor?

 Instead of focusing on just Illinois, we decided to study all 12 states in midwest to expand the project scope.
-We can analyse multiple datasets to understand this much better, like the John Hopkins Covid Dataset, Census Data.
+We can analyse multiple datasets to understand this much better, like the John Hopkins Covid Dataset and the  Census Data.

 ## Analysis
 At state level, Michigan has the highest positive cases and deaths.
 There is a moderately strong positive correlation between death rate, positive covid rate and poverty.